 Every entrepreneur is going to make mistakes, and these are a crucial part of learning.
 However, just because you can learn the hard way doesn’t mean you should.

 Mistakes can be counterproductive, costly, or even fatal.
 If you’d like to save yourself years of unnecessary challenges, continue reading to learn the 10 biggest mistakes we’ve seen business owners make over and over again.
+With proper attention, any mistake on this list can be corrected.

 - Don’t pick a partner just because you like them.